aymenhafeez/aymenhafeez.github.io/src/content/post/2026-01-26-nvim-native.md

 a requirement to install plugins to access what were supposed to be built-in features.

+### The current landscape

-This changed with v0.11 with addition `vim.lsp.config()` and `vim.lsp.enable()`.
+Big changes came in v0.11 with the addition of `vim.lsp.config()` and `vim.lsp.enable()`.
 These new API's allowed for simpler LSP configuration, with nvim-lspconfig now being more of a reference point for language server configuration options.
-Setting up a language server for Lua, for example, was a lot simpler.
+Setting up a language server for Lua, for example, was not a lot simpler.
 From `:h lsp-quickstart` in v0.11+:

 ```lua
 vim.lsp.config['lua_ls'] = {